wp-plugins/appointmind/readme.txt

 == Description ==

 Include your Appointmind online appointment scheduling calender in any article or in the sidebar.
 This plugin requires that you have purchased either a monthly subscription or the downloadable version of the software.
 This plugin does not include the appointmind scheduling software.
-You can get the subscription or the software at <a href="http://www.appointmind.com/?tracking=wordpress" target="_blank">Appointmind (English)</a> or at <a href="http://www.appointmind.de/?tracking=wordpress" target="_blank">Appointmind (Deutsch)</a>.
+You can get the subscription or the software at <a href="http://www.appointmind.com/?tracking=wordpress" target="_blank">Appointmind.com (English)</a> or at <a href="http://www.appointmind.de/?tracking=wordpress" target="_blank">Appointmind.de (Deutsch)</a>.

 == Installation ==